 Arbitrage and Scalping

 Arbitrage involves buying and selling an asset across different markets to profit from price discrepancies.
-Scalpers may employ arbitrage as a risk-averse strategy, as they capitalize on existing price differences rather than predicting market movements.
+Scalpers may employ arbitrage as a risk-averse strategy to capitalize on existing price differences rather than predicting market movements.
 The tools required for this method include advanced trading software that can rapidly identify and execute arbitrage opportunities before they vanish.

 High-frequency Scalping